-Emerald Shiner has an elliptical body shape and they are slab-sided.
-They appear fragile and delicate, but in truth it is a hardy minnow.
+The Emerald Shiner has an elliptical body shape and is slab-sided.
+They appear fragile and delicate, but it is a hardy minnow.
 Their mouth is large, terminal, oblique, and has no barbel.
-The transparent dorsal fin contains 8 rays, and it is located distinctly behind the insertion of the pelvic fins.
-The anal fin contains from 10 to 12 rays, and the pectoral fins contain from 13 to 17 rays.
+The transparent dorsal fin has 8 rays, and it is located behind the insertion of the pelvic fins.
+The anal fin has 10 to 12 rays, and the pectoral fins have 13 to 17 rays.
 Hooked pharyngeal teeth on strong arches are arranged in a 2, 4-4, 2 pattern.
 Body color consists of an emerald green back, a distinct silver lateral band, and a white belly.
-A complete lateral line has from 35 to 41 scales.
+A complete lateral line has 35 to 41 scales.

 State Records are not documented for non-game species.

-The Emerald Shiner occurs in a variety of habitats, as it is tolerant of a wide range of turbidities, bottom types, and current velocities.
-This shiner is characteristic of large, open channels of medium to large-sized, clear rivers and streams with sandy substrates, though can enter the mouths of smaller streams.
-Large schools of emerald shiners are often found in the middle or uppers layers of water over firm bottoms; and noticeable current.
+The Emerald Shiner lives in a variety of habitats, as it is tolerant of a wide range of turbidities, bottom types, and current velocities.
+This shiner is characteristic of large, open channels of medium to large-sized, clear rivers and streams with sandy substrates, though it can enter the mouths of smaller streams.
+Large schools of Emerald Shiners are often found in the middle or uppers layers of water over firm bottoms; and noticeable current.

-This cyprinid inhabits the mid-depth to surface waters of the main channel and chutes in large streams, where they often are found in large schools.
+This cyprinid lives in the mid-depth to surface waters of the main channel and chutes in large streams, where they often are found in large schools.
 Spawning occurs from late May to mid-July.
-Young fish feed exclusively on algae.
-Adults may reach up to 3 l/2 inches in length and forage on terrestrial and aquatic insects at the surface.
+Adults may reach up to 3 l/2-inches long.

 The Plains Shiner (Notropis percobromus) was recently incorporated into the Emerald Shiner species designation.